Brenner Prize

 The Brenner Prize is an Israeli literary prize awarded annually by the Hebrew Writers Association in Israel and the Haft Family Foundation.
+It recognizes and honors Hebrew literature.

 It was founded in the name of the author Yosef Haim Brenner and was first awarded in 1945.

+Yossi Avni-Levy was awarded the 2024 prize for his novel, Three Days of Summer.